thetillhoff/temingo/README.md

 --outputDir, -o, default "./output": Sets the destination-path for the compiled templates.
 --templateExtension, -t, default ".template": Sets the extension of the template files.
 --metaTemplateExtension, -m, default ".metatemplate": Sets the extension of the metatemplate files.
 Automatically excluded from normally loaded templates.
---componentExtension, -c, default ".component": Sets the extension of the component files.
+--partialExtension, -c, default ".partial": Sets the extension of the partial files.
 --metaFilename, default "meta.yaml": Sets the filename of the meta files.
 --temingoignore, default ".temingoignore": Sets the path to the ignore file.
 --watch, -w, default false: Watches the inputDir and the temingoignore.